Public Transport in Helsinki

 11,00 €

-We advise you to consult HSL Route Planner to know which zones must be included in your journey.
-After providing the address of your destination, the app will automatically show you the required ticket type and you can buy your ticket instantly after mobile payment is set up.
+We advise you to consult the HSL Route Planner to learn which zones must be included in your journey.
+After providing the address of your destination, the app will automatically show you the required ticket type, and you can buy your ticket instantly after mobile payment is set up.

 Ticket Types

-HSL has different types of tickets, including single, day and season tickets.
-Current ticket types and their fares can easily be checked on the official HSL website.
+HSL offers different types of tickets, including single, day, and season tickets.
+Current ticket types and fares can be easily checked on the official HSL website.

 The most practical way to buy a ticket and check the current fares is not to install the HSL App on your phone.
-With the app, you will see the prices quickly and buying a ticket with a payment card is fast.
-However, you need to have a SIM card on your phone to have an internet connection.
+With the app, you will see the prices quickly, and buying a ticket with a payment card is fast.
+However, you need a SIM card on your phone to have an internet connection.
 Read more about the app on the HSL pages.

 Sale Points